jentic/arazzo-engine/README.md

 ## Join the Community

-The Arazzo specification and the tools in this repository are open source and community-driven.
+The Arazzo specification and the tools in this repository are open-source and community-driven.
 We believe the best way to build a powerful and flexible workflow standard is to do it in the open, with the support of the entire OpenAPI community.

 Whether you’re an API developer, a DevOps engineer, or simply someone passionate about automation, we invite you to get involved.
 Here are a few ways you can contribute: